nesfit/domainradar-infra/pipeline-all-in-one/README.md

 # All-in-one Kafka & Pipeline

-This folder contains a Docker Compose setup for an all-in-one testing environment.
-It includes a Kafka cluster using encrypted communication, the pipeline components (collectors, extractorm classifier), a PostgreSQL database, a MongoDB database, Kafka Connect configured to push data to them, and a web UI.
+This folder contains a Docker Compose setup for a DomainRadar testing environment.
+It includes a Kafka cluster using encrypted communication, the pipeline components (collectors, extractor, classifier), a PostgreSQL database, a MongoDB database, Kafka Connect configured to push data to them, and a web UI.

-Two Compose files are included: the default [*docker-compose-yml*](./docker-compose.yml) for a single-broker setup, and [*cluster.docker-compose.yml*](./cluster.docker-compose.yml) for a two-brokers setup.
+Three Compose files are included.
+The default [*docker-compose-yml*](./docker-compose.yml) file provides a single-broker setup, while the[*cluster.docker-compose.yml*](./cluster.docker-compose.yml) file provides a two-brokers setup.
+The database services are provided by a separate Dockerfile, [*db.docker-compose.yml*](./db.docker-compose.yml).

-By default, the web UI is exposed on port 9980 (i.e. accessible via http://localhost:9980) and no authentication is used.
+## Exposed ports and services

+- _kafka1_, the first Kafka broker: 9093
+    - SSL authentication, see below.
+- _kafka2_, the second Kafka broker: 9094 (two-brokers setup only)
+- _kafka-ui_, the Kafka web UI: 31000
+    - No authentication is used!
+- _adminer_, a web tool for accessing Postgres or Mongo: 31001
+    - Credentials must be provided manually when opened.
+- _kafka-connect_, the Kafka Connect REST API: 31002
+    - No authentication (will be changed).
+- _postgres_, the PostgreSQL database: 31010
+    - Password (SCRAM) authentication (probably will be changed, see below).
+- _mongo_, the MongoDB Community database: 31011
+    - Password (SCRAM) authentication (probably will be changed, see below).

 ## Preparation